anlutro/laravel-settings/README.md

 ?>
 ```

 You can call `Setting::save()` explicitly to save changes made.
 In Laravel 4.x, the library makes sure to auto-save every time the application shuts down if anything has been changed.
+In Laravel 5.x you need to add the middleware `anlutro\LaravelSettings\SaveMiddleware` to your `middleware` list in `app\Http\Kernel.php` to automatically save settings when your application shuts down.

 The package comes with two default setting stores: database and JSON.